Community

 Nikiya Schwarz

-Communications, BOD, Co-Founder
+Communications, BOD, Retreat Assistant, Co-Founder

-Nikiya is a guide, artist and mother of two with twin passions in the creative and healing arts.
+tNikiya is a guide, artist and mother of two with twin passions in the creative and healing arts.
 She has a BA in Interdisciplinary Studies weaving Eastern Religion, Sociology & Ecology and is a certified Skills for Change coach, a Holy Fire Reiki practitioner, has studied Hakomi, the Rosen method, Relational Somatic Healing (RSH) and Buddhist meditation.
-She is also an interior designer and a certified BTB (Black Sect) Feng Shui Practitioner.
-She enjoys exploring the relationships between people and the spaces they inhabit.
+She is also an interior sylist and lover of sculptural architecture, perenially exploring the relationships between people and the spaces they inhabit.
 She lives on unceeded Nisenan land in the foothills of Northern California.

 Florie St Aime